ROCm/ROCm/docs/how-to/rocm-for-ai/fine-tuning/index.rst

 model <fine-tuning-llms-concept-challenge>` like Llama 2.
 In the sections that follow, you'll find practical guides on libraries and tools to accelerate your fine-tuning.

-For AI fine-tuning tutorials in Jupyter Notebook format, see `Tutorials for AI developers <https://rocm.docs.amd.com/projects/ai-developer-hub/en/latest/>`_.
+The AI Developer Hub contains `AMD ROCm tutorials <https://rocm.docs.amd.com/projects/ai-developer-hub/en/latest/>`_ for training, fine-tuning, and inference.
+It leverages popular machine learning frameworks on AMD GPUs.

 - :doc:`Conceptual overview of fine-tuning LLMs <overview>`